apache/trafficserver/doc/developer-guide/documentation/ts-markup.en.rst

 Collection
-    The key name of the collection in the returned JSON data from the :ref:`plugin-stats-over-http` plugin.
+    The key name of the collection in the returned JSON data from the :ref:`admin-plugins-stats-over-http` plugin.
 For most statistics, this is the literal sting :literal:`global`. *Required*

 Statistic Name